Fighting to Save Title X

 On March 6, 2019, on behalf of Maine Family Planning, the Center for Reproductive Rights and Covington & Burling, LLP filed a case in US District Court seeking to block the Domestic Gag Rule from going into effect.

-We know our patients rely on us for high quality, evidence-based, affordable reproductive and sexual health care.
-That’s why we’re doing everything we can do fight the Gag Rule and save Title X. We are committed to ensuring true reproductive freedom all Mainers, regardless of where they live or how much money they make.
+That’s why we’re doing everything we can do fight the Gag Rule.
+We are committed to ensuring true reproductive freedom all Mainers, regardless of where they live or how much money they make.

 What's the latest?